 leaders of this ministry?

-- What question do you have about these challenges on
+- What question do you have about these challenges on the horizon?

-for ongoing formation opportunities, both personally and professionally, through CHA offerings and other local and national initiatives.
+The objective is to prepare leaders for ongoing formation opportunities, both personally and professionally, through CHA offerings and other local and national initiatives.

-Certificate of Attendance indicating contact
+Certificate of Attendance

-Continuing Education Units (CEU) for any programs.
+Please note CHA does not offer Continuing Education Units (CEU) for any programs.
 Participants may submit Certificates of Attendance to relevant organizations that accept proof of contact hours as credit.